Skip to main content

 Plants and Animals

-Burgess, who passed away in 1987 in her 95th year, wrote of seeing the provincially rare white fringed orchid and round-leaved orchid on Beaver Pond.
-Another uncommon species found on the property is Virginia meadow-beauty, a plant generally found along the coastal plain of the Atlantic ocean south from Nova Scotia.
+Burgess, who passed away in 1987 in her 95th year, wrote about seeing white fringed orchid and the provincially rare round-leaved orchid on Bruce Pond.
+Another uncommon species found on the property is Virginia meadow-beauty, a plant generally found along the coastal plain of the Atlantic Ocean south from Nova Scotia.
 Plants of this affinity make their limited and peculiar appearances in Ontario in the Muskoka and Parry Sound regions.

 Rose pogonia orchid © Maria Papoulias